modyo/modyo-docs/docs/en/platform/core/integrations.md

 To create a webhook, follow these steps:

-1. From the administration screen, click Configuration, then select Webhooks.
+1. From the administration screen, click Settings, then select Webhooks.
 2. Click create Webhook.
 3. Write the name and URL you want to call.
 4. Select the sites or spaces you want to activate the webhook.